tpwres/teczki-polskiego-wrestlingu/content/e/ppw/2024-10-26-ppw-co-za-noc.md

 * A long brawl at the ringside ends up with Faeger regaining control over the match.
 After working on his opponent's leg with chairshots and a few short comebacks from Arthur, Faeger tries to hit Alex Arthur with a chokeslam.
 The Ukrainian wrestler counters the move to a sidewalk slam and an unsuccesful pinfall attempt.
 * The scuffle ends up with Alex standing tall and taking the opportunity to set up a four-chair structure in the ring to hit his finisher on Faeger.
 However, the ex-PpW Champion counters it with a back body drop and destroys Alex's chair structure, which is rebuilt shortly thereafter.
 * The match ends after Bill Faeger hits Alex Arthur with a powerbomb onto the structure, and an underhook facebuster on a chair laying in the middle of the ring.
-* Winner: Bill Faeger by pinfall
+* Winner: Bill Faeger by pinfall.
 * Faeger celebrates in the ring for a while, while staff clears the leftover chairs from the ring.

 #### First break & interviews